In my opinion target separation is always more important than target depth when it comes to searching for jewelry at popular beaches.

 For example, I often use small sniper size search coils in very trashy areas of the beach to spice things up.

 If you sweep an 8-inch search coil at a trashy beach entrance you will find gold a 10-inch search coil will simply not be able to detect.
+It makes more jewelry hunting sense to try to detect and recover shallow gold than deep golden trashy areas of the beach.

 Look at using a small size search coil as driving with low beam headlights in the fog, reading less is actually more beneficial in the long run.